I am not a runner.

 The next year would be transformational in many ways.
 I moved 900 miles away from home to the swamps of Gainesville, Florida, I morphed from an Ohio Bobcat into a Florida Gator for graduate school, my walk from the bars got much shorter, and it was so damn hot all the time.

 Oh yeah…and I lost over 100 pounds.
 I know what you’re thinking….obviously he started running, just look at the title of this genius and superbly-written blog.
 Well, thank you for the compliments, but you would be wrong.

 The truth is, I HATED to run.
 My weight loss had much more to do with cowboy boots, Chipotle, and the Boot Scoot Boogie.
 But we will get more into that on future posts.
 Running would come later and marathons much….well actually, not much later.

 I am not a runner…I am an achiever.
 At least that’s what all the personality quizzes seem to tell me.

 Do you know these crazy people?
 They are the ones that somehow aren’t satisfied with running from Marathon to Athens (if you don’t get this reference…Google it).
-They want to hit the shores of the Mediterranean and turn around to run back to their car just to avoid an Uber fare.
+Instead, they want to hit the shores of the Mediterranean and turn around to run back to their car just to avoid an Uber fare.
 They run 50-kilometer warm-up jogs, 50-mile mid-range runs, 100-mile journeys, and now even 200-mile multi-day races in some of the most rugged mountain ranges in the world.